UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * Distribution: no distributions available
 * Popularity: 11 stars; 1 contributor
 * Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
-* Description: Provides black-box and white-box (partial and shadow) inference attacks including membership inference, model inversion, attribute inference, and model extraction.
+* Description: Provides 10 black-box and white-box (partial and shadow) inference attacks including membership inference, model inversion, attribute inference, and model extraction introduced in [Liu et al. (2022)](https://www.usenix.org/conference/usenixsecurity22/presentation/liu-yugeng).
+For white-box membership inference, they provide 4 inputs to the attack model, which the paper says is similar to the one used by ML Privacy Meter, including the classification loss, last layer gradients, and one-hot encoding of its true label. they feed each input into a different neural network, and then concatenate the resulting embeddings as input to another neural network.
 Includes differential privacy through PyTorch [Opacus](https://github.com/pytorch/opacus).
   - The tool expects a PyTorch neural network model.

 ---------------------